rho180/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/task_sequence/README.md

 # The `task_sequence` extension
-This FPGA tutorial demonstrates how to use the task_sequence extension to asynchronously run sub-kernel sets of operations, called tasks, in parallel.
-The task_sequence extension provides a templated class, task_sequence, that defines an API for asynchronously launching a parallel task, and for retrieving the results of that task.
+This FPGA tutorial demonstrates how to use the `task_sequence` extension to asynchronously run sub-kernel sets of operations, called tasks, in parallel.
+The `task_sequence` extension provides a templated class, `task_sequence`, that defines an API for asynchronously launching a parallel task, and for retrieving the results of that task.
 Objects of this class represent a FIFO queue of tasks matching the order in which these tasks were invoked, as well as an instantiation of the FPGA hardware used to perform the operations of that task.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>